Jab2870/grunt-markdown-site/README.md

 var scope = {
   _: _, //lodash utility library
   path: path, //nodejs stdlib path module
-  moment: moment, //momenjs date and time module
   partial: function (template, scope)  //render a template using the passed or default scope (templates are relative to the templates directory)
   scope: scope, //reference to self
+  //... : ... //All options.extend properties provided inside of Gruntfile
   //... : ... //All yaml-front-matter properties will be available here EG: title
   content: '...', //the HTML content of the document that is currently being rendered,
-  document: document, //the currently rendering document (including all yaml-front-matter and the content property)
+  doc: document, //the currently rendering document (including all yaml-front-matter and the content property)
-  documents: documents, //all site documents: in the same format as document.
+  docs: documents, //all site documents: in the same format as document.
 This is ideal for creating archives, navs, lists, etc
 };
 ```

-## Changelog

-See CHANGELOG.md